ten-protocol/go-ten/design/gas/economy-design.md

 Most projects that extend into L2 tend to share the same property of having significantly less TVL.
 This is true for both Arbitrum and Optimism and is not just about small projects.
 Even the biggest projects tend to suffer from lack of liquidity outside the "core pools".
 Core for example being USDC/ETH.

-In our instance, given that this would be liquidity for OBX/ETH on the platform where OBX is used this might be okay.
+In our instance, given that this would be liquidity for OBX/ETH on the platform where OBX is used it might not be such an issue.
 One could say this is actually a "core pool".
 Furthermore good fee incentives on the pool along with having guaranteed platform induced demand might make providing liquidity on the L2 even more lucrative than on the L1.
 The guaranteed demand is due to the pool being core part of the gas protocol and thus everyone being forced to use it.

 #### The problem of OBX/ETH pairs being decoupled